Sugarloaf Point Light: Operation

 Within 18 months of the location being selected, the Sugarloaf Point Lightstation was complete and, on 1 December 1875, the lantern and 1st Order sixteen panel optic (sent from Messrs Chance Bros in Birmingham, England) was lit for the first time.
 Standing 200 ft above the sea, the 15 m tower shone its 50,000 candela white flashing light out into the night.

 The original lens, still present, is a first order Chance Bros. sixteen-panel Fresnel lens dioptric.
 The original light source was a kerosene lamp with a light intensity of 122,000 cd.
 This was upgraded in April 1923 to a carbide lamp with an intensity of 174,000 cd.

 In June 1966 the light was converted to electricity and the intensity raised to 1,000,000 cd. and automated in 1987, though a caretaker remained on the site until 2006–2007, when the residence was renovated to be used for tourist accommodations.
 The last caretaker was Mark Sheriff, who was previously stationed in Green Cape Lighthouse.

 The current light is a 120 V 1,000 W quartz halogen lamp, powered by mains electricity with a backup diesel generator.
 The light intensity is 780,000 cd, and the light characteristic shown is flashing white with a cycle of 7.5 seconds.
 Also showing is an additional fixed red light, with a similar 120 V 1,000 W quartz halogen lamp, visible to the south, over Seal Rocks and other dangers.
 This secondary light is positioned at a lower height, and was originally green, changed to red in the 1980s.

 Throughout the 20th century, the Sugarloaf Point Lightstation underwent technical advancements, as did all lighthouses in Australia, and was converted from oil burning to vaporised kerosene in 1911 and then to electricity in 1966.
 The 1st order sixteen-sided lens remains the only one remaining in active service in Australia.

-The station has been slowly de-manned over its lifetime.
+The station has been slowly de-staffed over its lifetime.
 Reduced from three on-site keepers to two in 1966 and the keepers withdrawn altogether when the light was automated in December 1987 (and a site caretaker installed), the station has become a tourist destination and is being increasingly recognised for its heritage values.
 Today, the lightstation forms an important element of the Myall Lakes National Park and its buildings have been adapted for use as short-stay holiday accommodation.